-Set the rotary switch to the operational setting 'e'.
-Set the rotary switch (a) to the desired thermostat setting (1-5).
-The green LED (b) for operation is lit and simultaneously indicates the position of the selected room temperature.
-The yellow LED (g) indicates the water's heatup phase.
+Select gas, electrical or mixed operation using the power switch.
+Illumination of the yellow LED (g) on the power selector switch indicates that the unit is operating with 230 V. Move rotary switch on control panel to operating position (n).
+Set the rotary switch (h) to the desired thermostat setting (1 - 5).
+The green LED (k) for operation is lit and simultaneously indicates the position of the selected room temperature.
+The yellow LED (p) indicates the water's heat-up phase.

-The unit automatically selects the required power level according to the temperature difference between the setting on the control panel and the current room temperature.
-Once the room temperature set on the control panel has been reached, the burner switches back to the lowest stage, and heats the water content to 60° C. The yellow LED (g) will be extinguished after the water temperature is reached.
+The device automatically selects the required power setting in accordance with the temperature difference between the temperature selected on the control panel and the current room temperature.
+When the room temperature selected on the control panel is reached, the heater switches back to the smallest setting and heats the water to 60 °C. Once the water temperature is reached, the heater switches off and the yellow LED (p) goes out.
+The warm air fan can continue to run in order to cool the unit (after-run).